digital-economy-solution-navigator/solutions/REFACTORING_README.md

 ## Overview

 The original `app.js` file (2,090 lines) has been refactored into a modular architecture with 10 separate files for better maintainability, readability, and organization.
+Additionally, the `styles.css` file (2,297 lines) has been broken down into 18 modular CSS files.

 ## New File Structure